 4. Hormonal Factors.
 In some cases the hormone melatonin may be involved in the development or perpetuation of N24.
 Some patients with N24 produce less melatonin than normal, which can be problematic since melatonin helps link sleep to the day-night cycle.
-On the other hand too much melatonin could also cause problems.
-It is known that some drugs that increase melatonin can lead to delayed sleep phase disorder, which is closely related to N24.
+On the other hand, too much melatonin may also cause problems.
+The antidepressant fluvoxamine, which greatly increases melatonin levels by inhibiting its metabolism, has been reported to cause DSPD, which is closely related to N24.
 Some individuals have an abnormality in their ability to metabolize melatonin, which can lead to higher-than-normal daytime levels that may result in circadian clock dysfunction.

-5. Individual Differences in Circadian and Sleep Physiology.
+5. Differences in Cellular Clock Function.
 Other studies of the causes of circadian rhythm disorders have focused on the cellular clock itself.
-Although there are no direct studies of the cellular clock mechanism in N24 patients, studies in healthy subjects show a correlation between the period of the cellular clock and the phase of entrainment.
+Studies in healthy subjects show a correlation between the period of the cellular clock and the phase of entrainment.
 Morning persons have a shorter clock period than evening persons.
-In addition there is a correlation between cellular clock length and overall body clock period length as determined in free-running forced desynchronization studies.
 N24 may be an extension of extreme “eveningness” in which the cellular rhythm may be too far from 24 hours for normal light exposure to correct it, a situation known as being “outside the range of entrainment”.

 6. Differences in the Regulation of Sleep.
 Another possible set of causes of N24 is related to the homeostatic and circadian regulation of sleep.
 On average patients with N24 have a slightly greater sleep requirement than normal.
 In some cases this can be extreme.
 While a healthy person may sleep 8 hours and be awake for 16 hours, if someone needs 12 hours of sleep and then is awake for a normal 16 hours, their day will last 28 hours total.
 The change in the sleep cycle will in turn change the timing of light exposure, perpetuating an N24 cycle.
-Similarly if someone is deficient in the homeostatic drive for sleep they may sleep a normal 8 hours but require 20 hours of awake time before sufficient homeostatic pressure accumulates to permit sleep, again resulting in a 28 hour day.
+Similarly, if someone is deficient in the homeostatic drive for sleep they may sleep a normal 8 hours but require 20 hours of awake time before sufficient homeostatic pressure accumulates to permit sleep, again resulting in a 28 hour day.

 The circadian regulation of sleepiness is also important.
 Even healthy individuals have a “forbidden zone for sleep” that occurs an hour or two before normal bedtime and is associated with the maximum circadian alertness signal.
 In persons with N24 this forbidden zone occurs too late in the day and is too strong to permit sleep on a 24-hour cycle.

-7. Trauma.
+8. Trauma.
 Physical damage to the brain, such as occurs from head injury has been noted to lead to N24 in previously healthy individuals.
 It is assumed that the head injury damages the sleep and circadian centers of the brain such as the hypothalamus or pineal gland.
 Similarly, brain tumors have been noted to lead to the development of N24.
 Circadian sleep disorders have been noted in survivors of tumors affecting the pons and the hypothalamus.
 Craniopharyngiomas are particularly likely to lead to sleep disorders.
 In some cases the damage is due to the tumor itself and in other cases to the effects of radiation treatment to the head.
 In one case an aneurysm near the SCN resulted in transient N24.
 There has also been a report of N24 following chemotherapy for Hodgkin’s lymphoma.

 Under the heading of physical abnormalities, any factor that leads to total blindness, whether via genes, disease or injury, can lead to secondary N24.

 While the total number of people living with N24 is unknown, researchers assume that more blind people are affected than sighted people.
-Approximately half of all people who are totally blind have N24.
+It is estimated that 55-70% of all people who are totally blind have N24.
 People who lack any light perception (for example those whose eyes are enucleated) are more likely to be affected than those with some retinal function.
 The frequency of N24 among the sighted is unknown but the world-wide medical literature provides case studies of roughly 100 sighted individuals with N24.
 Fifty-seven of these cases appear in a single Japanese study.
-The president of the CSD-N support group (see under “organizations”) has 98 members who have indicated they or a family member have N24.
+The Circadian Sleep Disorders Network (see under “organizations”) has 98 members who have indicated they or a family member have N24.
 The Facebook N24 group has over 500 members but it is not known how many are actual patients.
 As the condition is not widely known, there may be a significant number of undiagnosed cases.